-The core SABB governance policy manuals covering, SABB Principles, Risk Management Framework and Credit Policy are subject to annual review by the Board or its designated committees.
-An annual review of the Risk Governance Framework was completed and approved by the Board Risk Committee in December 2021.
+The core SAB governance policy manuals covering, SAB Principles, Risk Management Framework and Credit Policy are subject to annual review by the Board or its designated committees.

-The Framework of regular risk reporting to the Board included, inter alia, the Risk Appetite Statements, Risk Heatmap and Top and Emerging Risks.
+The Framework of regular risk reporting to the Board includes, inter alia, the Risk Appetite Statements, Risk Heatmap and Top and Emerging Risks.
 These are compiled and submitted to the relevant risk governance committees where the reports are challenged and action plans agreed.

-(c) Channels to communicate, decline and enforce the risk culture;
+(c) Channels to communicate, decline and enforce the risk culture

-Risk Management in SABB is split between Financial Risk and non-Financial Risk, headed by Chief Credit Officer (CCRO) and Chief Risk Officer (CRO) respectively, both having direct reporting into the Board Risk Committee.
+Risk Management in SAB is an independent function, headed by the Chief Risk Officer (CRO) who reports directly into the Board Risk Committee.

-Whilst business units have the primary responsibility for managing specific risk exposures under the oversight of the Chief Risk Officer and Chief Credit Risk Officer, the Board Risk Committee (BRC), the Risk Management Committee (RMC) and Assets and Liabilities Committee (ALCO) have the primary responsibility for setting SABB's overall risk appetite.
+Whilst business units are the risk owners and have the primary responsibility for managing specific risk exposures under the oversight of the Chief Risk Officer, the Board Risk Committee (BRC), the Risk Management Committee (RMC) and Assets and Liabilities Committee (ALCO) have the primary responsibility for setting SAB's overall risk appetite.